Choi-Suhyeon/shellcodeGen/README.md

 # shellcodeGen
   This shell script facilitates the generation of shellcode.
-It assists in crafting shellcode effortlessly from a file with the extension 's', which contains code written in either att or intel syntax.
+It assists in crafting shellcode effortlessly from stdin or a file with the extension 's', which contains code written in either att or intel syntax.

 ## Programs Used Within The Program
-  Of course, there have been many more programs used, but the following are directly relevant to generating shellcode.
+  Many additional programs have been utilized; however, the following are directly pertinent to the process of generating shellcode.

 - as
 - ld